 Pilots calculated the percent of enrollees with depression remission at 12 months by dividing a numerator (number who reached remission) by a denominator (number age 18 or older with a diagnosis of depression).
 The denominator consisted of a subset of all individuals enrolled in WPC at any time during the measurement year who were of the appropriate age, and who had an index visit that met all of the following criteria: face-to-face visit or contact with a relevant provider, PHQ-9 result greater than 9, an active diagnosis of major depression or dysthymia, and no prior index visit during the measurement year.
-Enrollees were excluded from the denominator if they had an active diagnosis of bipolar disorder or personality disorder, if they were a permanent nursing home resident during the measurement year, if they used hospice services or a hospice benefit during the measurement year, or if they died prior to the end of the measurement year.
+Enrollees were excluded from the denominator if they had an active diagnosis of bipolar disorder or personality disorder, if they were a permanent nursing home resident during the measurement year, or if they died prior to the end of the measurement year.
 The numerator consisted of the number of members in the denominator who had a PHQ-9 result of less than five, 12 months (plus or minus 30 days) after an index visit, assessed from December 2 prior to the measurement year through January 30 of the year after the measurement year.